Benefits & Welfare

 The government is going to axe the Universal Credit housing costs Element for claimants aged 18 to 21 years old to force young unemployed people to live with their parents or pay their own rent.
 This means that unemployed under-22s will no longer qualify for help with their rental costs.

 This will not apply to claimants in receipt of Housing Benefit or those receiving Universal Credit in Live Service areas.
-We anticipate Bradford becoming a full UC service area in the spring of 2018, this is when the under 22s living in Bradford will no longer receive the Universal Credit housing costs element.
+We anticipate Bradford becoming a full UC service area in June 2018, this is when the under 22s living in Bradford will no longer receive the Universal Credit housing costs element.

 There will be exceptions, including vulnerable young people, those who may not be able to return home to live with their parents, and those who have been in work for 6 months prior to making a claim, who will continue to be able to receive housing support for up to 6 months while they look for work.